Applies to:

 When a user tries to connect to an LDAP database, the Server checks first if the user is a Virtual DataPort “administrator”.
 If not, it connects to an LDAP server to check the credentials and obtain the roles of the user.

-Starting with Denodo 8, the LDAP configuration can be done at the server-level so that the databases inherit by default this configuration.
+The LDAP configuration can be done at the server-level so that the databases inherit by default this configuration.
 If a database needs a custom LDAP configuration, it can be configured to overwrite the default one.

 MULTI-FACTOR AUTHENTICATION